Modeling Human Driving Behavior through Generative Adversarial Imitation Learning: Experiments

 The relative values of the penalties indicate the preferences of the designer of the imitation learning agent.
 For example, in this case study, we penalize hard braking less than the other undesirable traffic phenomena.

 We hypothesize that providing advanced warning to the imitation learning agent in the form of smaller, increasing penalties as the agent approaches an event threshold will address the credit assignment problem in reinforcement learning.
-In this case, we provide a \textit{smooth penalty} for off-road driving and hard braking, where the penalty is linearly increased from a minimum threshold to the previously defined event threshold for the binary penalty.
+We provide a \textit{smooth penalty} for off-road driving and hard braking, where the penalty is linearly increased from a minimum threshold to the previously defined event threshold for the binary penalty.
+For off-road driving, we linearly increase the penalty from $0$ to $R$ when the vehicle is within \SI{0.5}{\meter} of the edge of the road.
+For hard braking, we linearly increase the penalty from $0$ to $R/2$ when the acceleration is between \SI{-2}{\meter\per\second^{2}} and \SI{-3}{\meter\per\second^{2}}.